Caroline Mulroney

-Caroline Anne Mulroney Lapham (born June 11, 1974) is a Canadian businesswoman, lawyer, and politician who currently serves as the President of the Treasury Board of Ontario and Minister of Francophone Affairs.
+Caroline Anne Mulroney Lapham (born June 11, 1974) is a Canadian politician, businesswoman, and lawyer who served as the member of Provincial Parliament (MPP) for York—Simcoe from 2018 to 2026.
+A member of the Progressive Conservative Party (PC), she served in the Ford ministry in several positions.

-Born in Montreal, Canada, she is the daughter of former Canadian Prime Minister Brian Mulroney.
-A graduate of Harvard University and New York University, she was the elected MPP for the riding of York—Simcoe in the 2018 election as a member of the Progressive Conservative Party of Ontario and was a candidate in the 2018 Ontario Progressive Conservative Party leadership election, placing third.
-She served as Attorney General of Ontario from 2018 to 2019.

-Mulroney grew up in Ottawa before attending university in the United States, and worked there for 12 years until 2005 when she returned to Canada, worked in financial services and became involved in charitable work.
+Born in Montreal, Canada, she is the daughter of former Canadian Prime Minister Brian Mulroney and Mila Mulroney.
+Raised in Ottawa, she is a graduate of Harvard University and New York University and worked in the United States for 12 years until 2005, when she returned to Canada, working in financial services and became involved in charitable work.
 She also served on the board of directors of the Windsor–Detroit Bridge Authority.
+Mulroney entered politics as a candidate in the 2018 Ontario PC leadership election, placing third.
+She was then elected MPP in the that year's provincial election, and was re-elected in 2022 and 2025.
+Mulroney was appointed to Premier Doug Ford's ministry as Minister of Francophone Affairs and Attorney General in 2018, later serving as Minister of Transportation and as President of the Treasury Board.
+She resigned from cabinet and the legislature effective June 5.

 Early life and education

 Mulroney is the eldest of four children and only daughter of former Prime Minister of Canada Brian Mulroney and his wife, Mila.
-One of her younger brothers is former CTV Your Morning host Ben Mulroney.
+One of her younger brothers is broadcaster Ben Mulroney.
 Her father won the 1983 PC leadership race on her ninth birthday.
 Her maternal grandfather, Dimitrije Pivnički, was a Montreal psychiatrist whose patients included Margaret Trudeau.
 From ages 10 to 19, she lived in 24 Sussex Drive, the home of the prime minister, and attended Lycée Claudel d'Ottawa.
 Her father said in his biography that he believed that she was the most like him "in her mindset".
 He also mentioned in an interview with La Presse that she would have been the most likely to follow his footsteps and that he "would not want to be a candidate against her".

 Mulroney has an undergraduate degree in Government from Harvard and a J.D. degree from New York University School of Law.
 During her time in law school, she developed an interest in public-interest law and interned at the New York Attorney General's office.

 Mulroney is fluent in French, English, and Spanish.